LcodeM/fresh_patch_v2/README.md

     Mirroring the home page, users can find the 'Today's Top Tip' and subscribe button sections at the bottom of the page.

 - 'Subscribe' page:
-    As the name suggests, the subscribe page is an easy-to-complete form style submission section for users who are interested in staying up to date with more content and tips from the 'Fresh Patch' community.
+    As the name suggests, the subscribe page is an easy-to-complete form-style submission section for users who are interested in staying up to date with more content and tips from the 'Fresh Patch' community.

 - Response page:
     The response page is designed to only be accessible once the form submission is complete - meaning there is no navigation within the site to this page without completing the form successfully.
-However, those aware of it's existence can simply alter the url and add "reponse.html" to access it.
+However, those aware of its existence can simply alter the URL and add "reponse.html" to access it.

 ### Wireframes